caller79/rest-parsers/README.md

              + range.toString(MultipleNumericRange.ToStringCustomizer.sqlCustomizer("products.price"))
     // This produces a safe query with all the clauses that the range defines:
     // select * from products where (products.price>=0 AND products.price<1000) OR (products.price>500 AND products.price<600)
+	// SQL conversion is included, other conversors may be easily implemented.
 } catch (IllegalArgumentException iae) {
     // Respond with a 400 error.
 }